 Very little is understood about their nutritional requirements.
 What is known is that this species is mainly an insectivore.

-In the wild Panther Chameleons eat a variety of crickets, mealworms, waxworms, grasshoppers, roaches, flies, bees, beetles and other invertebrates.
+In the wild Panther Chameleons eat a wide variety of animals including crickets, mealworms, waxworms, grasshoppers, roaches, flies, bees, beetles, and other small insects.
 Large males may even consume small birds.

 Many keepers do not have an issue with convincing their chameleon to eat in captivity.

 You should feed 15 to 30 crickets four times a week.
 You can also feed wax worms or giant mealworms.

 Any invertebrates you feed should not be larger than your chameleon’s head and should be gut-loaded.

 When feeding your chameleon you can either put their food in a shallow dish or feed them by hand.